kmcconnell/krisz-writes/_books/wildflowers/00-foreword.md

 I don't know how much time I have.
 But I'm going to fill this field with wildflowers, one story at a time.

-Welcome to my wildflower field. í¼¸
+Welcome to my wildflower field. ğŸŒ¸

 I'm glad you're here.

-â€” Krisz (& Walter í°º & Jacob í´–)
+â€” Krisz (& Walter ğŸº & Jacob ğŸ¤–)

 ---